 Immunofluorescence (IF) staining and confocal microscopy

 Cells were seeded in 6-well plates containing round glass slides.
 Twenty-four hours later, when the cells had reached 40–50% confluence, they were washed with PBS.
 The cells were then fixed with 4% paraformaldehyde for 30 minutes and stored at 4 °C with PBS.
 The slides were placed in 3 changes of xylene for 10 minutes each, dehydrated in 3 changes of pure ethanol for 5 minutes each, and washed in distilled water.
 During the antigen repair process, excessive evaporation of buffer solution was prevented, and the slides were not dried.
 After antigen repair was complete, the slides were allowed to cool naturally.
 The slides were washed with PBS (pH 7.4) and on a decoloring shaker 3 times for 5 minutes each.
 For blocking, a circle was drawn on the tissue with a Liquid Blocker PAP Pen after the section was slightly dried, and BSA was added (binding to the primary antibody was blocked with 10% goat serum and 3% BSA from other sources) for blocking for 30 minutes.
 A mixture of the first and second primary antibodies was added.
 The slides were washed three times with PBS (pH 7.4) in a decoloring shaker for 5 minutes each.
 After removing the PBS, DAPI solution was dripped into the circle and incubated at room temperature for 10 minutes in the dark.
 The slides were placed in PBS (pH 7.4) and washed on a decoloring shaker 3 times for 5 minutes each.
 Autofluorescence quencher B solution was added for 5 minutes and was then removed by rinsing with running water for 10 minutes.
 Visualization and image acquisition were performed with a fluorescence microscope.
 4’,6-Diamidino-2-phenylindole (DAPI) is visualized as blue fluorescence at a UV excitation wavelength of 330-380 nm and emission wavelength of 420 nm; Alexa Fluor 488 is visualized as green fluorescence at an excitation wavelength of 465-495 nm and emission wavelength of 515-555 nm; and CY3 is visualized as red fluorescence at an excitation wavelength of 510-560 nm and emission wavelength of 590 nm.
 The cells were also visualized with a Nikon Eclipse Ti (Nikon, Japan) with an Eclipse C2 system for confocal microscopy analysis.
+It is particularly noteworthy that in the IF staining for PD-L1, after the PD-L1_oe, there is actually an enhancement of signals both in the cell membrane and the nucleus.
+In our figure, we have selected the cells exhibiting pronounced nPD-L1 signals for display.

 Luciferase reporter assay